keelerm84/.emacs.d/README.md

     gem install fuzzy_file_finder

-You also need to have gtags.el available on your system.
-For Fedora, you can install it with

-    sudo yum install emacs-global

 In order to provide preview capabilities with the markdown plugin, you need to install a markdown converter.
 For Fedora, you can install it with

     sudo yum install python-markdown2